thangckt/thangckt.github.io/docs/cluster/compile/GPAW.md

 !!! note

     - ucx-infiniband conda does not work.
 So need [compile GPAW from source](https://wiki.fysik.dtu.dk/gpaw/platforms/Linux/centos.html)
-    - Use GCC9 to avoid error
+    - Dont use UCX to void error

 ### UCX